admob-plus/admob-plus/website/docs/cordova/ads/canvas-banner.md

 ### `requestAnimationFrameDraw`

-This uses the `requestAnimationFrame` to update canvas, this disable `canvasDrawInterval` and `preciseDrawInterval`.
+This uses the `requestAnimationFrame` to update canvas, this disable `canvasDrawInterval` and `preciseDrawInterval`, this is recommended if you plan to use video banner ads.

 ```js
 admob.BannerAd.config({ requestAnimationFrameDraw: true }) // Default false